-Radio OZ-Viola is new low powered licensed station from Denmark which broadcasts on Saturday & Sunday afternoons plus some weekday evenings.
+Radio OZ-Viola is new low powered licensed station from Denmark which broadcasts on Saturday & Sunday afternoons on 5825 kHz from 1300-1500 UTC plus some weekday evenings.
 They are also happy to confirm correct reception reports.

 WHERE TO FIND FREE RADIO STATIONS